ShreyaMaheshwari/event-management/README.md

 note: the file location may be different

-Download the Final Application file and start apache in xampp
+Download the Final Application file

+open all the php files and change the db name and the password

+start apache in xampp

 open login.php page